-A joint venture is a joint arrangement whereby the parties that have joint control of the arrangement have rights to the net assets of the arrangement.
+A joint venture is an arrangement whereby the parties that have joint control and rights to the net assets of the arrangement.
 Investments in joint ventures are accounted for using the equity method.
 Under the equity method, the share of the profits or losses of the joint venture are recognised in profit or loss and the share of the movements in equity are recognised in other comprehensive income.
-Investments in joint ventures are carried in the statement of financial position at cost plus post-acquisition changes in the consolidated entity's share of net assets of the joint venture is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.
+Investments in joint ventures are carried in the statement of financial position at cost plus post-acquisition changes in the consolidated entity's share of net assets of the joint venture.
+Goodwill relating to the joint venture is included in the carrying amount of the investment and is neither amortised nor individually tested for impairment.
 Income earned from joint venture entities reduce the carrying amount of the investment.